ArweaveTeam/docs.arweave.org-info/mining/hashrate.md

 A guide to understanding the fundamentals of AR hashrate and its many variables

 {% hint style="warning" %}
 The following guide assumes all data is packed using the deprecated `spora_2_6` format, which requires a read rate of 200 MiB/s per partition.
-For all new packs we recommend using the `composite` format which allows a lower read rate per partition (see [Packing Format](mining-guide.md#Preparation-Packing-Format) for more information).
+For all new packs we recommend using the `replica_2_9` format which allows a lower read rate per partition (see [Packing Format](mining-guide.md#Preparation-Packing-Format) for more information).

-This guide should be updated in the future to provide guidance for `composite` format packs.
+This guide should be updated in the future to provide guidance for `replica_2_9` format packs.
 {% endhint %}

 ## Preface